mvormisto/react-basics/README.md

 ## Synopsis
 A very simple page, where the square color changes when you click it.
 It toggles between two colors.

+## Demonstration
+You can try it out by [clicking here](https://mvormisto.github.io/react-basics/ToggleColor.html).

 ## Motivation
 The reason this repository exists is because I want to learn ReactJS.
 I know it is such a popular framework nowadays.
 I'm very excited to learn more ReactJS and this little project was a good way for me to start.